 Instead, invest in some self-care.
 Run a relaxing hot bath with a few drops of soothing aromatic or essential oils – I love Olverum!
 Then indulge in a comforting Ted Talk or some calming music.
 So much better for your mental health than endless scrolling or channel-surfing, I guarantee you will feel like a new woman!

 Women’s sleep patterns are often erratic due to fluctuating hormones, sleepless babies, and the impact of emotional and physical stress.
 The downside of poor quality or lack of sleep is that we become lethargic, drained of vital energy, and our tolerance to stress is depleted.
 This, in turn, leads us to become a more irritable mum, a snappier partner, or a less supportive friend.
 Women often feel guilty about spending time on themselves, but it’s one of the most important investments we can make.

 When it comes to getting the best night’s sleep possible, having a bedtime routine and remembering to ‘wind down’ before we climb into bed is crucial.
 Winding down before bed is definitely one of the best ways to get your sleep back on track.
-The kind of evening pre-bedtime routine we create for children is just as beneficial for adults, helping our bodies and brains to wind down and relax before we sleep.
+The kind of evening pre-bedtime routine we create for children is just as beneficial for adults.
+Along with helping our bodies and brains to wind down and relax before we sleep.
 This can be as simple as having a bath, a cup of herbal tea, or reading a book for 10 minutes.
 Anything that doesn’t stimulate the brain works best, which means no phones, TV, or internet scrolling!